CLCStriders/striders/_posts/2011-10-08-glos-xc-league-1-cotswold-farm-park-8th-october-2011.md

 16 - CLC B = 791 points</p>

-Full results will be on <a href="https://www.glosaaa.org.uk/GAAA_newresultstable.htm" target="_blank" rel="nofollow">Glos AAAâ€™s website</a>when available
+Full results will be on <a href="https://www.glosaaa.org.uk/GAAA_newresultstable.htm" target="_blank" rel="nofollow">Glos AAA's website</a>when available